Point-blank range: Hunting

 A large target, like the vitals area of a deer, allows a deviation of a few inches (as much as 10 cm) while still ensuring a quickly disabling hit.
 Vermin such as prairie dogs require a much smaller deviation, less than an inch (about 2 cm).
 The height of the sights has two effects on point blank range.
 If the sights are lower than the allowable deviation, then point blank range starts at the muzzle, and any difference between the sight height and the allowable deviation is lost distance that could have been in point blank range.
-Higher sights, up to the maximum allowable deviation, push the maximum point blank range further from the gun.
+Higher sights, up to the maximum allowable deviation, push the maximum point blank range farther from the gun.
 Sights that are higher than the maximum allowable deviation push the start of the point blank range farther out from the muzzle; this is common with varmint rifles, where close shots are only sometimes made, as it places the point blank range out to the expected range of the usual targets.

 Military

 Known also as "battle zero", maximum point-blank range is crucial in the military.
 Soldiers are instructed to fire at any target within this range by simply placing their weapon's sights on the center of mass of the enemy target.
 Any errors in range estimation are effectively irrelevant, as a well-aimed shot will hit the torso of the enemy soldier.
-No height correction is needed at the "battle zero" or less distance; however, if it can result in a headshot or even a complete miss.
+No height correction is needed at the "battle zero" or less distance, but it can result in a headshot or even a complete miss.
 The belt buckle is used as battle zero point of aim in Russian and former Soviet military doctrine.

 The first mass-produced assault rifle, the World War II StG 44, and its preceding prototypes had iron sight lines elevated over the bore axis to extend point-blank range.
 The current trend for elevated sights and flatter shooting higher-velocity cartridges in assault rifles is in part due to a desire to further extend the maximum point-blank range, which makes the rifle easier to use.
 Raising the sight line 48.5 to 66 mm over the bore axis, introduces an inherent parallax problem as the projectile path crosses the horizontal sighting plane twice.
 The point closest to the gun occurs while the bullet is climbing through the line of sight and is called the near zero.
-The second point occurs as the projectile is descending through the line of sight.
-It is called the far zero.
+The second point occurs as the projectile is descending through the line of sight and is called the far zero.
 At closer ranges under the near zero range (typically inside 15 to 25 m), the shooter must aim high to place shots where desired.